aehrc/BitEpi/README.md

 It can search for 2-SNP (pairwise) interactions as well as 3-SNP and 4-SNP (**Higher-Order**) interactions.
 It also processes SNPs individually (1-SNP test)

 BitEpi performs an **exhaustive** search that means it tests all possible combinations of SNPs.
-For example, the 4-SNP search of 50 SNPs (sampleData/data.csv) requires to test all "4 out of 50" 4-SNP combinations (230300 4-SNP combinations).
+For example, the 4-SNP search of 50 SNPs ([data.csv](sampleData/data.csv)) requires to test all "4 out of 50" 4-SNP combinations (230300 4-SNP combinations).

 BitEpi implements efficient **multi-threading** (parallelization) such that each thread tests almost the same number of combinations.

 **BitEpi could perform 2 different  association analysis: Beta and Alpha**

-**Beta** analysis measures the association power of a SNP (1-SNP), a pair of SNPs (2-SNP), a combination of three SNPs (3-SNP) and a combination of four SNPs (4-SNP).
+**Beta** analysis measures the association power of an SNP (1-SNP), a pair of SNPs (2-SNP), a combination of three SNPs (3-SNP) and a combination of four SNPs (4-SNP).
 Beta represents the combined association power.
 Beta is computed as the weighted average purity (Gini-Index) of each row of the contingency table where the weight is the fraction of samples in that row.
 The below example shows how we compute Beta for an individual SNPs (1-SNP Beta).

 | Genotype | # Cases | # Controls |                Purity              |    Weight   | Purity * Weight |
 |:--------:|:-------:|:----------:|:----------------------------------:|:-----------:|:---------------:|